Dalian Liaoning, China Travel Guide

 Taxis and ride-sharing apps supply convenient alternatives.
 Licensed taxis are identifiable by color and markings.
 Didi Chuxing is the prevalent ride-sharing app, operating akin to Uber.
 It delivers price estimates, monitors journeys, and aids communication.

 Metro stations clearly display route maps in Chinese and often in English.
 For bus and tram routes, consulting online maps, mainly Baidu Maps navigation or Gaode Maps, proves beneficial.
-These mobile apps give real-time bus places and detailed route information.
+These smartphone apps give real-time bus places and detailed route information.

 Dalian Metro lines generally operate from around 6:FROM 12 am TO 10:00 PM or 11:00 PM.
 Buses and trams typically start earlier, around 5:00 AM, and run later, usually till 9 o'clock:00 PM or 10:00 PM.
 Frequencies vary by route and time of day.